A Rather Weak 'Attempt' To Defend

 'new definitions', which

-from nature, contrary to
+from nature --, contrary to

-what Engels declared he never does.
+what Engels told us he would never do.

 How is that any different from